Mistakes to Avoid When Licensing Your Trade Mark

 - outline the different remedies available to you in the instance where the trade mark licensing agreement has been breached.

-By seeking legal advice early, you can ultimately ensure that your trade mark licensing goes as planned.
+By seeking legal advice early, you can ultimately ensure that your licence goes as planned.

 If you are deciding to license your trade mark, you should: